5 Tips on How to Be an Outstanding Youth Sports Parent

 It’s not only your child who has to learn how to be a team player—all parents need to learn how to be team parents, and that doesn’t just mean the moms and dads who help manage the team.

 When your child has to learn how to sit the bench, you can learn how to support him or her on the bench.
-Remember, when your child is playing, someone else is sitting the bench.
+And remember, when your child is playing, someone else is sitting the bench.
 People who can’t sit the bench will have difficulty in life when things don’t go their way.
 Life is not fair, and this is a good time and way for children to learn that.
 They may even deserve to be on the bench.
 If they want it badly enough, they will work hard and find a way to get themselves off of it!

 A sports team does not exist for the benefit of one particular child and his or her advancement.
 Good sportsmanship includes cheering for every player on the team and being happy for their success, even when things aren’t going well for your child—for whatever reason.